Black Mafia Family: 2007 indictments (Atlanta)

 On July 25, 2007, United States District Court for the Northern District of Georgia unveiled an indictment of 16 more members of the Black Mafia Family with conspiracy to distribute cocaine.
 The indictment charged all defendants with participating in the nationwide cocaine distribution conspiracy, which carries a penalty of between 10 years and life in prison, and up to a $4 million fine.
 The indictments were seen as "shutting down the BMF's once-flourishing drug empire."
 Eventually, all defendants pleaded guilty before trial except Fleming "Ill" Daniels.

 Fleming Daniels, a top member of the Black Mafia Family drug ring, was sentenced to 20 years in prison for drug trafficking on December 17, 2008.
 The federal judge also fined Daniels $10,000 for taking part in the violent group.
 Daniels was the 16th defendant indicted in Atlanta on charges stemming from their role in the organization and the only defendant in the Atlanta indictments to go to trial, with 11 others already having pleaded guilty.
 The government's case relied upon testimony from William "Doc" Marshall and Ralph Simms to convict Daniels.
 Daniels had not been caught with cocaine nor caught on wiretaps discussing drug business.
 The testimony from Marshall indicated that he had seen Daniels receive cocaine in the kilograms while he himself was picking up cocaine.
 Daniels also awaited trial for the July 2004 murder of Rashannibal Drummond.
 On February 26, 2010, he pleaded guilty and was sentenced to 20 years for voluntary manslaughter.
-His 20-year sentence will run concurrent to another 20-year sentence stemming for his role on BMF cocaine charges.
+His 20-year sentence will run concurrent to another 20-year sentence stemming from his role on BMF cocaine charges.

 Barima "Bleu DaVinci" McKnight, the rapper and sole artist of BMF Entertainment, was sentenced on October 30, 2008, to five years and four months in federal prison.
 McKnight claimed Flenory presented himself as being involved in the music industry and it was not until much later that he let him into the cocaine side of the business.
 McKnight stated at sentencing that when he first met Demetrius Flenory, he did not show him "the other side of his world", in reference to the cocaine trafficking.
 McKnight was released in 2011 and returned to his music career.
 He and his younger brother Calico Jonez began the BMF tour.
 Calico Jonez, who had started Swishgang joined with McKnight to establish a BMF Swishgang.
 Jonez, who was known to have played a role in Soulja Boy's label SODMG, and gang ties to Long Beach California's Rolling 20s Crips began making music under the BMF Entertainment umbrella.
 McKnight is also a cousin of Ras Kass.